+Crank sounds suspiciously fast, free and easy — possible timing belt or chain failure.
+Stop cranking immediately (cause #9).
 Check the fuel gauge first.
-An empty tank is the single most embarrassing no-start cause, and it accounts for more "won't start" calls than people admit.
-Smell raw gas at the exhaust while cranking — you have fuel but no spark (spark plugs, coils, or crankshaft sensor).
-Crank sounds free and easy, faster than usual — possible timing belt or chain failure.
-Stop cranking.
-Engine doesn't spin at all — wrong guide.
+An empty tank accounts for more "won't start" calls than people admit (cause #1).
+No 2-3 second whir from the fuel tank at key-On — fuel pump relay or the pump itself (causes #3 and #6).
+Smell raw gas at the exhaust while cranking — you have fuel but no spark: plugs, coils, or crankshaft sensor (causes #4 and #7).
+Engine doesn't spin at all, or cranks slow and dragging with dimming lights — wrong guide.
 See car won't start no click or car clicking when starting instead.

 You turn the key.
 The starter spins.
 The engine cranks and cranks — rrr-rrr-rrr — and never catches.
 After ten seconds you let go, defeated, and try again.
 Same thing.
 The starter works, the battery works, but the engine just won't fire.